KirteePatel29/DEMO/README.md

 # DEMO
+Hii there
-Hii there my self Kirtee Patel
+My self Kirtee Patel
-Currently Persuing  Master's in computer application from Parul University wth 8 CGPA
+Currently Persuing Master's in computer application from Parul University with 8 CGPA